Florida School for Boys: Department of Justice, 2011

 In its December 2011 report of its investigation at the Dozier School, the Civil Rights Division of the United States Department of Justice made the following findings about staff at the school, who were cited for use of excessive force, inappropriate isolation, and extension of confinement:

 University of South Florida, 2012–2014

-Dr. Erin Kimmerle is a forensic anthropologist and University of South Florida Associate Professor who had led a USF team of anthropologists, biologists, and archaeologists exploring the Marianna campus in a project authorized by the state.
+Erin Kimmerle, a forensic anthropologist and University of South Florida associate professor, led a USF team of anthropologists, biologists, and archaeologists exploring the Marianna campus in a project authorized by the state.
 The stories of the White House Boys piqued her interest, as she had worked with international groups to identify remains and burials in areas of warfare.
 She thought the specialists at her university could aid the state in identifying undocumented areas of burial by using current technology and scientific techniques.
-She was especially curious why there are no records of the locations of the burials, as is customary at state prisons, hospitals and similar institutions.
+She was especially curious why there were no records of the locations of the burials, as is customary at state prisons, hospitals and similar institutions.